06fs4dix/Artgine/README.md

     - **Village** - Village simulation with LTree, MTree, Flower objects
     - **Shooting** - 2D shooting game mechanics with room server synchronization and pooling system
     - **SideScroll** - Side-scrolling platformer with physics processing and animation control

+    ---
+    ## Source Code Explanation

+   ### ⚠️ Important Notes
+   This project runs as an Electron app.
+The following files are **automatically generated and managed based on the project folder name**, so **never modify them**:

+   - HTML files
+   - TypeScript files
+   - JSON files
+   - Web Manifest files

+   ### 📝 Modifiable Scope
+   - Only **code after EntryPoint** can be modified
+   - Do not touch automatically generated code

+   > 💡 **Note**: Manually created files can be freely modified

    </details>
   <details>
     <summary>Code Explanation</summary>

   ## Artgine Engine Core Classes

   ### CAtelier